 - Sure.
 Our products are Free software, both as in speech and as in beer, and there are no fees or notification requirements.
 If you plan to reconfigure it and then sell the machines, we do have a policy about that.

-- Can I put Firefox or Thunderbird banners on my website?
+- Can I put Firefox banners on my website?
 Can I link to you?